averkinderen/mscloud.github.io/_posts/2025-10-31-Connecting-Azure-Fabric-to-Private-API-Management-using-Private-Link-Service-Direct-Connect.md

 Private Link Service Direct Connect combined with Fabric Managed Private Endpoints provides a secure, performant way to connect Fabric to private APIM instances in Azure VNets.
 The setup is straightforward when using the `-DestinationIPAddress` parameter, which handles routing automatically.
 Once configured, it "just works" from the perspective of your Fabric notebooks.

-We've been running this setup in production for several weeks now with excellent results.
-Our data scientists can call our internal APIs as easily as they would call public APIs, all while maintaining enterprise security standards with no public endpoints.

-The key is using the `-DestinationIPAddress` parameter when creating your Private Link Service.
-This single parameter eliminates the need for complex routing configurations, User Defined Routes, or load balancers.
-Azure handles the routing automatically, making the implementation much simpler than traditional approaches.

 If you're looking to connect Fabric to private Azure resources without enabling public access, I highly recommend this approach.
 The security posture is excellent, the performance is great, and the user experience is seamless.

 Hope this helps,